 Not at all.
 Florida lets you prepare and file everything directly through the Sunbiz portal, with step-by-step instructions for each field.
 Complex ownership structures or regulated industries might benefit from legal review, but most straightforward formations don't need it.

 Articles of Organization are the public filing that creates your entity legally.
-Your Operating Agreement is an internal contract that defines ownership percentages, voting rights, and profit distribution.
-Florida doesn't require an Operating Agreement, but having one gives you clearer rules and stronger liability protection.
+Your operating agreement is an internal contract that defines ownership percentages, voting rights, and profit distribution.
+Florida doesn't require a written operating agreement (it can be oral or implied under § 605.0102), but having a written one gives you clearer rules and stronger liability protection.

 Can I change my LLC's name after formation?